DKW 3=6

-The 3=6's notable features included its 896cc two-stroke engine and front-wheel drive layout along with the sure-footed handling that resulted.
+The 3=6's notable features included its 896cc two-stroke engine and front-wheel drive layout, along with the sure-footed handling that resulted.

-The car was known as a fast, reliable performer -and received much praise from the motoring press of the day.
-The Australian "Wheels" magazine called the 1957 F93 model the "Triple-Banger Rocket".
-Similiarly, the South African "CAR" magazine of November 1957 said;

-"If you yearn to own a sports car, but, for family reasons, you must have a saloon that is capable of seating four or five people, the DKW 3=6 will probably appeal to you immensely".

-In addition to its home country and continental Europe, the 3=6 model was sold in many countries worldwide including South Africa, Rhodesia (Zimbabwe), South West Africa (Namibia), Kenya, New Zealand, Sri Lanka, Canada and the USA.

-In a market segment increasingly dominated by the Volkswagen Beetle, the Auto Union contender also boasted class leading interior space, especially after the arrival of the four-door version, which featured a modestly extended wheelbase.
+History

 The DKW 3=6 in due course replaced the DKW F89 / Meisterklasse, although the Meisterklasse remained in production until April 1954.
 In its turn, the 3=6 was succeeded by the more powerful Auto Union 1000, offered already from late 1957 for the 1958 model year.